 Vector is an end-to-end observability data platform designed to collect, process, and route data.
 This means that Vector serves all roles in building your pipeline.
 Vector can be deployed as an agent, sidecar, or aggregator.
-You combine these roles to form topologies which are covered in the next section.
+You combine these roles to form pipelines which are covered in the next section.
 In this section we'll cover each role in detail and help you understand when to use each.

 The daemon role is designed to collect all data on a single host.
 This is the recommended role for data collection since it the most efficient use of host resources.
 Vector implements a directed acyclic graph topology model, enabling the collection and processing from mutliple services.